 Birmingham Midshires' roots date back to the mid-19th century.
 The organisation came about from the merger of over 50 building societies.

-This brand focuses on savings accounts, and offers easy-access and fixed term accounts.
+It focuses on savings accounts, and offers easy-access and fixed term accounts.
 It also provides Cash ISAs.